Nickchapman3773/Uranium-Fever/docs/features.md

 - Comprehensive, hardcore rebalancing of all gameplay aspects (including combat, physics, NPC AI, weapons, armor, aid, healing, consumables, and more), with an emphasis on greatly enhancing difficulty and cohesion.
 - An assortment of the best content additions available, including the addition of several new and unique worldspaces.
 - Ample new items, armors, perks, enemies, and creatures, all intended to further expand the authentic Fallout experience.
-- Substantial object mesh, navmesh, collision marker, room bound, texture, and LOD optimizations with the goal of improved performance and an enhanced combat experience.
-All mods included in Uranium Fever have been compressed, downsized, mipmapped BSA packed, and reflagged when appropriate.
-This yields large performance gains despite dramatically improved visuals.
+- Extensive optimizations not ofund elsewhere in the community.
-- Extensive, full-game retexturing and reimagining of both Wastelands.
+- Comprehensive, full-game retexturing and reimagining of both Wastelands, including Uranium Haze, a New Vegas Reloaded (NVR) multi-worldspace preset designed specifically for UF.
 - Dramatically overhauled lighting and special effects to improve the ambiance of both Wastelands.
 - Countless new animations to improve gameplay flow, engagement, and believability.
-- An expansive overhaul to music and the entire soundscape to promote deeper immersion.
+- An expansive overhaul to music and soundscape in its entirety to promote deeper immersion.